 ETP400 - Assessment: Ways of Knowing Learners

-2022 unit information
+2024 unit information

-For E359 students must have completed one of ETP303, ETP302 or ETS302
+Students enrolled in course E359 must have completed 24 credit points, including one unit from ETP303, ETP302 or ETS302

-Must be enrolled in E359, E330 or E334
+Students must be enrolled in course E359, E330 or E334

-Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus||